safe-global/safe-docs/pages/advanced/api-service-architecture.md

 ## Running locally

-[Safe Infrastructure](https://github.com/safe-global/safe-infrastructure) and the [running services locally guide](https://github.com/safe-global/safe-infrastructure/blob/main/docs/running_locally.md) show how to run Safe's infrastructure (Safe UI, Safe{Wallet} and the backend, and Safe{Core}).
+[Safe Infrastructure](https://github.com/safe-global/safe-infrastructure) repository and the [running services locally](https://github.com/safe-global/safe-infrastructure/blob/main/docs/running_locally.md) guide show how to run Safe's infrastructure ([Safe{Wallet}](https://app.safe.global) and Safe{Core}).
 Note that these documents are examples of how these services run, and the configuration should adapt to the needs of a specific use case.